-In traditional baseball games the pitcher throws the ball to a catcher while the batter or hitter attempts to hit a home run with a bat.
+In traditional baseball games the pitcher throws the ball to a catcher while the batter or hitter attempts to hit a home run with a t ball bat, which is different than a baseball bat.
 However, in tee ball the ball is placed on a tee.

 This tee is often adjustable to accommodate the various heights of the players and is supported by an attached home base plate.
 The batter hits the ball directly off the tee and is given as many turns as needed to make a fair hit.

 The pitcher in tee ball is agile and flexible and often fields the diamond area.

 Most innings are determined based on the number of players.

 In baseball there are 9 innings.
 To ensure fair and fun play in t ball games each child will have an opportunity to bat each inning.
 The innings are often determined based on the number of players on the team.

 For example, if the team has 5 players there will likely be 5 innings.
 During each inning the roster or batting order is rotated to give each child the opportunity to lead an inning.